-Since October 12th, Panama has reopened its borders to international travelers, keeping the safety and health of both tourists and locals our top priority.
+Panama is open to international travelers, keeping the safety and health of both tourists and locals our top priority.

-Visitors from most countries are welcome to visit Panama, however, a negative COVID-19 test is required for entry.
+Visitors from all countries are welcome to visit Panama, however, a negative COVID-19 test is required for entry for non-vaccinated travelers.
 For more information on entry requirements as well as per country restrictions, please refer to the “Prior to Traveling” section.

 Protocols will be updated on an as-needed basis.

 HIGH RISK COUNTRIES UNTIL SEPTEMBER 15: The United Kingdom, India, South Africa, Colombia, Brazil, Venezuela, Argentina, Paraguay, Ecuador, Guyana and Surinam